aldoutrera/lol-respawn-tracker/README.md

 ## Usage

+**Important: ** The demo is hosted in a free node of the Pagodabox service.
+If the web app has not being accessed for an hour or more, the server will idle, so there might be a startup lag when you visit it.

 * Go [here](http://lol-respawn-tracker.pagodabox.com/) on your browser
 * Click (or tap, in your touch device) the monster.
 This would initiate the timer.
 * Click (or tap, in your touch device) again to delete the timer.